HeloiseS/atlasapiclient/paper/paper.md

 It is currently allowing the follow-up of ATLAS alerts by the Mookodi telescope in the South African Astronomical Observatory [@erasmus2024spie], which has allowed automated triggering and classification of transients within 100 Mpc (e.g. [@class2025arc], [@class2025cy]), since early 2025.
-In the future this will allow us ot connect our stream to other surveys and follow-up facilities (e.g. [@soxs])
+In the future this will allow us to connect our stream to other surveys and follow-up facilities (e.g. [@soxs])

 We expect the API to evolve over time which could break the production codes that connect to the ATLAS servers.
-By having a dedicated client package that includes a full set of unit and integration tests we can mitigate these issues by releasing updates to the client that are compatible with the new API but do not require users to change their existing code.
+By having a dedicated client package that includes a full set of unit and integration tests we can release updates to the client that are compatible with the new API but do not require users to change their existing code.
+Decoupling the user's code form the implementation of the API therefore increases robustness from the users side.

 # Data Access
 In order to gain access to the servers, prospective users will need to fill a [Data Request Form](https://forms.gle/Jvy18eejkvxmcN2f6) including a short (no longer than 1 page) science case justifying their access needs (length of time; Read-only or Read-Write access).
+We have also included data policies compliant with the General Data Protection Regulation (GDPR).

 # Acknowledgements